wmde/wikibase-release-pipeline/docs/operating/backup-and-restore.md

    done
    ```

 3. If another procedure directed you to restore a backup, return to that procedure after the restore is complete.
-Otherwise, start Wikibase Suite again:
+Otherwise, start WBS again:

    ```sh
    docker compose up -d